Joe Arpaio’s long goodbye: Redemption or ‘kamikaze’ mission?

 Victor Antablian, 77, stopped his black Mercedes and climbed out to shake Arpaio’s hand.

 “What a guy!” he cried.
-He coaxed his wife Jan out — she discovered Arpaio had grown up in a western Massachussets town near her own.
+He coaxed his wife Jan out — she discovered Arpaio had grown up in a western Massachusetts town near her own.
 Both pledged to vote for the former sheriff.

 As Arpaio’s aides snapped pictures other cars slowed down.
 Arpaio waved at the gawkers.